 Are you considering joining a (bone marrow) blood stem cell registry?

 Every year, thousands of patients around the world are diagnosed with leukaemia and other blood-related diseases.
 In the past, this diagnosis was often fatal.
 Today, a blood stem cell transplant can be a potentially life-saving treatment for more than 70 different diseases.
 A blood stem cell transplant replaces a person’s defective stem cells with healthy ones.
 More than 50,000 patients worldwide receive transplants every year, and this number continues to rise.

 Sadly, many patients who could benefit from this life-saving procedure do not get the treatment they so desperately need – because finding a donor with a similar tissue type is no easy task.
 In around one-third of cases, a donor can be found within a patient’s family.
 But the rest of the time, an unrelated donor is required for successful transplantation.

 For information on becoming a donor download one of our flyers below.

-The Sunflower Fund’s stem cell registry is constantly looking to increase its database both in number as well as ethnic diversity.
+The Sunflower Fund partnered by DKMS’s stem cell registry is constantly looking to increase its database both in number as well as ethnic diversity.